-Considering that not many people (definitely not me!) like the idea of paying additional taxes on the after-tax funds they are investing in their TFSA, it’s time to re-visit how this popular savings account works and penalties that may result from the ‘improper” use of the TFSA.
+Considering that not many people (definitely not me!) like the idea of paying additional taxes on the after-tax funds they are investing in their TFSA, it’s time to revisit how this popular savings account works.
+And, how to avoid penalties that may result from the ‘improper” use of the TFSA.

 The TFSA in Summary

 The TFSA came into existence in 2009 and is available to all Canadian residents over the age of 18 who have a valid Social Insurance Number.
 Capital gains or investment income earned in a TFSA are not taxed (i.e. grows tax-free), making it a very popular tool for Canadians to shield their investments from the taxman.

 For someone who has been eligible to contribute to the TFSA since its inception, total contribution room up until 2019 amounts to $63,500.

 For more details on the rules governing the TFSA, click here.